 Gaming is a common activity for us with Mario Kart and Splatoon being the most played games of the past months.

 When his friends come to visit, we grab fun party games like Nintendo Land or Mario Party, the kind of titles that some “real” gamers have their noses for.

 The Nintendo Switch hardware is built a lot better than the Wii U's.

 Fisher Price's appearance has gone and Nintendo has instead produced a premium looking product.

 The touch screen tablet section is very sturdy, although the risk of scratches means we applied a screen protector within minutes of opening the box.

 It's also surprisingly compact compared to the old Wii U gamepad.

 Before we had the console ready, my son repeatedly wanted to grab all the neon joy-con and unplug it from the screen, which was more difficult than he expected.

-Young children should probably remove the controllers under your supervision as this could easily result in the tablet being dropped.
+Young children should probably remove the controllers under your supervision, as this could easily result in dropping the tablets.